-What do you get for an elderly woman that has everything?
-Good question.
 Finding the perfect gift for elderly family or friends can be tough.
-Not only do they have everything but they might also have limited space.
+A lifetime of obtaining items means they may have virtually anything you can think of, and storage space may be an issue.
 Many times, memories, comfort, practicality, and improvement in the quality of life may outweigh novelty when picking a useful gift for the elderly.

 The LifeBio Memory Journal is a 6 x 9 hardcover book with jacket.
 It contains over 200 questions designed to help someone write their life story.
 Topics include family history, childhood memories, historical events, life lessons, and religious beliefs, among others.
 Once the book is complete, multiple copies may be made using LifeBio's website.
 Each book is about $20 and can be personalized.